Harry Enfield & Chums: Michael Paine

+Perry Carter

+Kevin's best friend, despite acting different to Kevin's parents.
+He acts exactly like Kevin to his parents, same goes for Kevin himself.

 The Self-Righteous Brothers

-Cockney brothers Frank and George Doberman (Enfield and Whitehouse) sit in a pub, speculating about what would happen if they met various celebrities and public figures, who they exclusively refer to by their surnames (e.g. "Black" for Cilla Black).
-These imaginary situations usually begin pleasantly, but inevitably turn sour as Frank and George begin to conjure up various implausible and outrageous ways in which the celebrity might misbehave, causing the brothers to become enraged at their own hypothetical situations.
+Cockney brothers Frank and George Doberman (Enfield and Whitehouse) sit in a pub, speculating about what would happen if they met various celebrities and public figures, whom they exclusively refer to by their surnames (e.g. "Black" for Cilla Black).
+These imaginary situations usually begin pleasantly but inevitably turn sour as Frank and George begin to conjure up various implausible and outrageous ways in which the celebrity might misbehave, causing the brothers to become enraged at their own hypothetical imaginings.

 In the first series, the Doberman brothers essentially share the same personality; however, in the second series George is portrayed as a straight man to Frank's increasingly psychotic outbursts.
 One sketch featured a cameo appearance from British Formula One driver Damon Hill, to whom Frank is initially polite, before becoming aggressive upon imagining Hill driving through his neighbourhood at 140 mph.

 In 1998 the characters were featured in an advert for Hula Hoops.
 In 2014, Enfield and Whitehouse reprised the roles of Frank and George in a sketch for Channel 4's The Feeling Nuts Comedy Night.
 The name of this sketch parodies the musical duo The Righteous Brothers.

 Stan and Pam Herbert

 An affluent couple who spoke with exaggerated Black Country accents and were forever informing people that "We are considerably richer than yow!"
 Many sketches involved the couple patronising another couple of similar age, desperate to convince the other couple (Pam's sister and her husband in a couple of sketches) that their greater wealth meant greater happiness or social importance, and their inability to accept the successes or talents of others as being noteworthy (such as the British couple they meet on a Spanish holiday who, fluent in Spanish, are dismissed as "showing off").
-Unfortunately, Stan's determination to show off his wealth is matched by his fury when he comes across someone "considerably" richer than him, such as when they try to boast while on holiday to a scruffily dressed man who turns out to own the hotel they are staying in, or when their in-laws win the lottery and become multi-millionaires.
+Unfortunately, Stan's determination to show off his wealth is matched by his fury when he comes across someone "considerably" richer than him, such as when they try to boast while on holiday to a scruffily dressed man who turns out to own the hotel they are staying in, or when their in-laws win the lottery and become multimillionaires.